gaoisbest/NLP-Projects/Pretraining_LM/README.md

 ## ELMo (Embeddings from Language Models)
 ### Principle
-- Model:
+- **Model**: 2 biLSTM
-- Pre-training objective: concatenation of independently trained left- to-right and right-to-left LMs
+- **Pre-training objective**: bidirectional LM (i.e., concatenation of independently trained left-to-right and right-to-left LMs)
-- Bidirectional language model
+- **Features**: linear combination of all hidden states of biLM
+- ELMo is **deep contextualized** word representation, overcome the **polysemy** problem that word2vec (always fixed vectors given different context) has
-- Lower biLSTM layer catches syntax, and higher biLSTM layer catches semantic.
+- Lower biLSTM layer catches syntax (e.x., POS tagging), and higher biLSTM layer catches semantic (e.g., word sense disambiguation).
+- **Extension of word2vec **
-- **Feature-based pretraining**.
+- Feature-based usage
+First, fine-tuning biLM on domain specific data.
+Second, We simply run the biLM and record all of the layer representations for each word.
+Then, we let the end task model learn a linear combination of these representations

 ### Implementation
 [AllenNLP ELMo page](https://allennlp.org/elmo) gives a detailed explanation about ELMo.
 And [AllenNLp github page](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) describes how to use ELMo: